apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Starting-with-an-example-project.md

-# Starting with an example project
+# Checking out an example project

-Duplicate a working example to start your project.
+Check out a working example to learn how packages using Swift OpenAPI Generator can be structured and integrated with the ecosystem.

 ## Overview

-All the examples are self-contained, so you can copy the package directory of your chosen example and use it as a starter template for your project.
+All the examples are self-contained, so you can copy the package directory of your chosen example and run it independently.

 ### Getting started